georchat/ibm-courses/README.md

-# ibm-courses
+# IBM Courses on Coursera
-The repository contains the learning material for the IBM courses on coursera
+The repository contains the learning materials for the IBM courses on coursera